davidtrushkov/store/README.md

 ( http://davidtrushkov.com/store/ )

 *If you want to see admin area, click on Login and it will tell the email and password to use*

+## How to set this project up ##

++ Rename root folder to store
++ Root into store/src directory and call "php artisan key:generate" to generatqe new key
++ Create a database, and migrate the tables
++ Add credentials .env file including email details
++ To make someone admin, go into users table and insert a 1 under admin column
++ --- to verfity user, make sure to set token column to NULL and verfifed to 1 if your on localhost